EvolveCoworking/Notes/README.md

 - If someone is wearing headphones, assume they are trying to concentrate.

+- If you are doing anything that would potentially disrupt the Internet service, you must use a VPN.

 III.
 A Self-Managing Space

 - Membership requires auto-payment.